dbpedia/dbpedia-lookup/lookup-searcher/README.md

 ## Query Parameters

 ### query
-The most important parameter: the search query string
+The most important parameter: the search query string.
+The query string will be matched against all fields configured as [queryByDefault](#querybydefault).

 ### [fieldName]
 Any configured field name can be used as a query parameter.
 The string specified with this parameter will only be matched against the respective field.